jmaerte/persistent-homology/index.md

 T <- PointSet mapping Torus 1000
 ```

-Evenly distribute (by successively maximizing the minimal distance from each landmark to its preceeding landmarks) 100 Landmarks over it:
+Evenly distribute (by successively maximizing the minimal distance from each landmark to its preceeding landmarks) 100 landmarks over it:

 ```powershell
 L <- LandmarkSet 100 T --maxmin